EnterpriseDB/barman/new_docs/user_guide/configuration.rst

 Options in the configuration files can have specific or shared scopes.
-The following configuration options are used not only for configuring how Barman will execute backups and recoveries, but also for configuring various aspects of how Barman interacts with the configured PostgreSQL servers to be able to apply your Backup and Recovery, and High-Availability strategies.
+The following configuration options are used not only for configuring how Barman will execute backups and recoveries, but also for configuring various aspects of how Barman interacts with the configured Postgres servers to be able to apply your Backup and Recovery, and High-Availability strategies.

 .. _configuration-options-general: